noc-cnrit/tapas/README.md

   - Open in new tab without losing browsing context
   - Only visible to authenticated admin users
 - **🏷️ Dietary Icons** - Assign dietary restriction icons to menu items
-- **📊 Import/Export** - CSV import functionality for bulk menu updates
 - **👤 User Management** - Password change functionality
+- **⭐ Chef's Specials Management** - Create and manage featured specials that appear prominently
 - **💾 Database-Driven** - All content stored in MySQL database

 ## 📱 Testing the QR Codes